 Scio is a tiny village located in the state of Ohio.
 With a population of 665 people and just one neighborhood, Scio is the 631st largest community in Ohio.
 Scio has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Scio is generally considered to be a blue-collar town.
-43.05% of the Scio workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Scio is a blue-collar town, with 43.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Scio is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Scio who work in personal care services (13.25%), food service (10.60%), and management occupations (8.61%).

 Overall, Scio’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.